objektwerks/kotlin/README.md

 Warning
 -------
 >Arrow has been a moving target since its inception.
 Not all documented features work,
->less a few fundamental features like Option and Either.
+>less a few fundamental, yet important, features like Option, Either and Validation.

 Apps
 ----